imaxisXD/cloudinary-convex/README.md

 - Run `npx convex dev` to regenerate types
 - Ensure you're importing from the correct paths
 - Check that the component is properly installed in convex.config.ts

+**Missing config parameter:**

+- Always pass the config object with Cloudinary credentials
+- Use environment variables for sensitive data
+- Ensure config is passed to all component functions

 ## Contributing